 - Qulliit Nunavut Status of Women Council;

-- Aboriginal businesses, partnerships and joint ventures.
+- Indigenous businesses, partnerships and joint ventures;

-DIAND or SPI Partners may consider negotiating fixed or flexible contribution funding arrangements with eligible recipients as appropriate.
+DIAND or SPI partners may consider negotiating fixed or flexible contribution funding arrangements with eligible recipients as appropriate.

 4.2 Eligible Initiatives and Projects

 - pre-feasibility and feasibility studies; diagnostic studies; environmental evaluations; information gathering; proposal development; market assessments; strategic, business and financial planning; community economic development planning; negotiations; and research activities;

 - organizational capacity for the Indigenous communities or organizations mandated to lead and/or support the implementation of economic development projects;